avaframe/AvaFrame/docs/develop.rst

 AvaFrame offers an expanding benchmark test suite.
 At the moment this test suite includes avalanche simulations for various idealised topographies.
-The ``runStandardTests.py`` facilitates running all the available benchmark tests at once.
+The :py:mod:`runStandardTestsCom1DFA.py` facilitates running all the available benchmark tests for com1DFA at once.
 With this script, the avalanche simulations are performed, plotted and a report of the comparison between simulation results and the benchmark data is generated.
 If you plan to add a new benchmark test case, follow these steps

   * first chose a name, we suggest to start it with ``ava`` (for now let's refer